 Put this over medium heat and stir constantly until everything is all blended together, about five minutes or so.

 Add in your meatballs, fresh or frozen (no need to thaw), and stir to coat.

 Put this over medium heat and bring to a light boil, stirring every so often but being careful not to break up the meatballs.

 Note: If you’re not a little on the gentle side, you may end up breaking up your meatballs.
 That’s okay.
 This is not going to affect the state of the world if you end up with meatball pieces because they will still be delicious.

 So here is what is going to happen.
 Once this comes to a light boil over medium heat it is going to start reducing, or as we call it “cooking down” and that is what is going to make our sauce all nice and thick.
 You cook that for about 20 minutes (or so) until the sauce is seriously reduced and produces a nice coating on the meatballs.
 Keep stirring it every now and then because the meatballs will brown on the bottom (which you want).

 When they are done, they will look something like this.
 I say “something” like this because you may decide to take yours off the stove eye before your sauce gets this thick and that is perfectly alright.

-Now, if you are serving these for supper, break out the rice and nestle some meatballs along with the sauce on top of it.
+Now, if you are serving these for supper, break out the rice or our riced cauliflower and nestle some meatballs along with the sauce on top of it.
 If that is the case, I suggest you do take them off while you have a little thinner sauce so you can drizzle some over your rice.